-I am excited to present the first year of the 2024-2029 Education Plan.
+We've just completed year two of the 2024-2029 Education Plan.
 Fairview Junior Senior High's goals, strategies, performance measures, budget, and general information can be found within this well-thought-out plan.

-Our school is committed to providing exceptional educational experiences and inclusive learning environments to each of our students, and place a high priority on ensuring all students' mental and emotional wellness needs are met.
+Our school is committed to providing exceptional educational experiences and inclusive learning environments to each of our students, and places a high priority on ensuring all students' mental and emotional wellness needs are met.

-The staff at FHS believes "every child deserves a team"; we are committed to collaborative response as a way to respond to the needs of all learners.
-We also believe regular attendance is crucial for student's educational progress.
-We strive to develop a safe and engaging learning environment that encourages all students to attend school regularly and achieve to their full potential.
+The staff at FHS believes "every child deserves a team"; we continue to be committed to collaborative response as a way to respond to the needs of all learners.
+We also believe regular attendance is crucial for a student's educational progress.
+We strive to develop a safe and engaging learning environment that encourages all students to attend school regularly and achieve their full potential.